 Ponytail palms are truly interesting houseplants with their spiky poof of slender leaves capping a decidedly elephant skin trunk.
 They are not true palms, however, so can you trim ponytail palms?
 Read on for the answer on how to prune ponytail palm and the chances it will come back from severe top damage.

 Ponytail palms are inexpensive, fun little houseplants with slow growth and minimal care needs.
-Place the little plant in full sun and water sparingly and normally the plant will continue its tortoise-paced growth and give you no trouble.
+Place the little plant in full sun and water sparingly and normally it will continue its tortoise-paced growth and give you no trouble.
 About the only problem with these plants is overwatering.

 Can You Trim Ponytail Palm?

 Let’s be clear on the difference between trimming and pruning.
 Trimming may be done with shears and generally refers to the removal of the tips of leaves.
 Pruning is done with the intention of removing base and woody material for plant rejuvenation, or restoration.

 Ponytail palm is a single-stemmed plant, which means that if you want to prune any base or woody material, you would literally be removing the trunk.
 Cutting back ponytail palm is not an effective method of maintenance in that it would leave an open trunk and no greenery.